scullyio/scully/docs/faq.md

 <summary>Using Scully inside Docker, GitLab, or other CI/CD environments</summary>
 > When I run Scully in XXX it gets stuck.

 In all the cases we have seen around this, it is a problem with puppeteer running inside XXX.
-Most ofter it is missing the Chrome dependency.
+Most often it is missing the Chrome dependency.
 A lot of information about this is on the [puppeteet troubleshooting page](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md)

 We heard back from serveral users that a docker confile like the below one works for them.